alvivar/TeaTime/README.md

 	{
 		Debug.Log("ttInvoke is arbitrary and ignores the queue " + Time.time);
 	})
-	.ttLock(); // Locks the current queue, ignoring new appends until all callbacks are done.
+	.ttLock(); // Locks the queue, ignoring new appends until all callbacks are done.

 Some details